cpoIT/cpoIT.GITHUB.IO/README.md

 ### Enter Stage Left Redux.

 #### The Store & One Root (Reducer) to Rule Them All
 **In Redux, there is one Store with one root reducer**.
 That root reducer is made of many smaller reducers.
 Each reducer works independently on a different part of the state tree.
 The child passes the changed state to the Store and the Store passes state to only the components who need it.
+This way, state is being controlled.

 #### Reducers
 But what is a reducer?
 In JS, .reduce is a method (aka a function) that combines two things and returns one thing. **In Redux, a reducer is a function takes two parameters -- the state and an action -- and returns the new state**.
 Every reducer should have a default position, which is return state without taking any action.